dayseanm04/network/CCNA/Configure-and-Verify-HSRP-and-STP-Synchronization/reflection.md

 ## 📌 Lab Summary

 In this lab, I configured **HSRP and STP synchronization** across multiple VLANs to ensure efficient traffic flow in a redundant LAN.

-By aligning the **HSRP Active gateway** with the **STP root bridge** on a per-VLAN basis, I was able to control both Layer 2 and Layer 3 forwarding behavior.
+I configured different roles for **VLAN 10** and **VLAN 20** to practice per-VLAN redundancy design.

 ## Topology For Reference